systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/04-visualizations.md

 ### Panel Location

-Visualizations appear in the **bottom panel** of the TokenScript interface, below the editor and preview panels.
+Visualizations appear in the **bottom panel** of the Systematically interface, below the editor and preview panels.

 ### Panel Behavior